MVP Favorite Freddie Freeman Back on Top After Staying Loyal to Tanking Braves

 Many would say the same about Freeman.

 Life is good for Freddie Freeman now.
 He's happily married, his son Charlie is nearly two years old and he's already picking up anything that looks like a baseball bat and swinging it.
-On the field, he's playing well and his team is winning.
+On the field, Freddie is playing well and his team is winning.

 And he doesn't even have to fight Atlanta's notorious traffic to get to the ballpark each day.